Mission and Model

 The Simons Foundation’s support of science takes two forms: We support research by making grants to individual investigators and their projects through academic institutions, and, with the launch of the Flatiron Institute in 2016, we now conduct scientific research in-house, supporting teams of top computational scientists.

-The mission of the Flatiron Institute is to advance scientific research through computational methods, including data analysis, modeling and simulation.
+The mission of the Flatiron Institute is to advance scientific research through computational methods, including data analysis, theory, modeling and simulation.

 New experimental techniques in many fields of study are creating enormous amounts of raw, complex and sometimes noisy data.
 Understanding and learning from these data and modelling the complex processes they reflect is a pressing concern in the scientific community.
 At the same time, advances in concepts, algorithms and computation are enabling new kinds of simulations that can capture rich nonlinear, and often time-dependent, processes.
 These simulations demand increased sophistication in scientific technique, algorithmic development and computation.

 The Simons Foundation launched the Flatiron Institute to address these challenges, developing new conceptual, algorithmic and computational methods and bringing them to bear on important scientific issues.
 The institute provides a highly interactive research environment for physicists, biologists, astronomers, chemists, computational scientists, data scientists and programmers to work together to create, deploy, apply and support state-of-the-art computational methods.

 The institute currently comprises the Center for Computational Biology, launched in 2013 as the Simons Center for Data Analysis; the Center for Computational Astrophysics, launched in 2016; the Center for Computational Quantum Physics, launched in 2017; and the Center for Computational Mathematics, launched in 2018.
 The work of these centers is supported by the Scientific Computing Core.

 To learn more, please visit the Flatiron Institute.

 The Simons Foundation makes grants in four areas: Mathematics and Physical Sciences, Life Sciences, autism research (Simons Foundation Autism Research Initiative) and Outreach & Education.
 Our Simons Collaborations are a new funding model for the foundation, spanning Mathematics and Physical Sciences and Life Sciences.

 The Simons Foundation Mathematics and Physical Sciences (MPS) division supports research in mathematics, theoretical physics and theoretical computer science by providing funding for individuals, institutions and science infrastructure.